data-dot-all/dataall/pages/architecture.md

 **Note**: data.all doesn't have a user store and does not create or manage groups.
 It relies only on information provided by the IdP; such as username, email, groups, etc...

+Data.all can also be configured to use any external Idp which uses OIDC.
+With this, data.all user will be authenticated with your Idp.
+With external Idp, data.all doesn't maintain the user groups information.
+In order for data.all modules to work seamlessly, you will have to implement methods provided in the dataall/base/services/ServiceProvider.py and provide an instance of your implementation in the dataall/base/services/ServiceProviderFactory.py.
+For more information on deploying with external Idp, please checkout the [Deploy to AWS](./deploy/deploy_aws.md) section.

 #### User Interface and User Guide
 data.all UI and user guide website follow static websites pattern on AWS with CloudFront used as the